Sociology & Anthropology Faculty

-Associate Dean Tami Eitle, an Associate Professor of Sociology, earned her doctorate and master's in sociology from Indiana University.
+Associate Dean Tami Eitle, a Professor of Sociology, earned her doctorate and master's in sociology from Indiana University.
 She has two bachelor's degrees - in sociology and personnel management - from the University of Kansas.
 Dr. Eitle's research focuses on racial and ethnic relations, education, health disparities and deviant behavior (crime and substance use).
 She is currently serving as the joint principal investigator on two National Institute of Drug Abuse grants.
 Dr. Eitle has been a faculty member at MSU since 2006, and has served in a variety of leadership positions at MSU.
 She served a two-year term on the executive committee in the Department of Sociology, three years on the Human Subjects Committee of MSU’s Internal Review Board, six years as a member of the Premedical Professions Advisory Committee and two years on the Faculty Senate Steering Committee.
 In addition, she mentored numerous graduate and undergraduate students by chairing or serving on thesis and dissertation committees, involved students in her research projects, and served as an advisor for undergraduate research projects.

 I earned my PhD in Sociology and Demography from The Pennsylvania State University in 1997.Since then, I've cut my teeth at Iowa State University (1997-2000) and Washington State University (2000-2003) as an Assistant Professor.
 I currently teach classes in Population Problems, Environmental Sociology, Family & Society, and Research Methods.
 Presently, my research and grant agenda focuses on three areas: (1) Residential mobility and family processes, (2) Neighborhood environmental quality and family relations, and (3) At-risk school-age children, civic involvement, and academic outcomes.
 My previous research has appeared in American Sociological Review, Social Forces, Journal of Marriage and Family, Journal of Family Issues, Social Science Quarterly, The Sociological Quarterly, and Social Psychological Quarterly.